Lluís Brines i Garcia

-Lluís Brines i Garcia (or Luis Brines García in Spanish) (Barcelona, 1971) is a Catalan researcher, whose paternal family comes from Simat de la Valldigna (Safor).
+Lluís Brines i Garcia (or Luis Brines García in Spanish) (Barcelona, 1971) is a Catalan researcher, whose paternal family comes from Simat de la Valldigna (Valencia).
 He is the son of the musician Lluís Brines Selfa.
-He has lived in Valencian Country since 1989.
+He has lived in the Valencian Country since 1989.
 He is a specialist in Francesc Eiximenis, about whom he wrote his doctoral dissertation.
-He is the creator of the antiblavers website and was its administrator until 2011.
+He is the creator of the catalanist website Antiblavers and was its administrator until 2011.
 He is also Franciscan tertiary.

 Research

 Lluís Brines' main research line has been Francesc Eiximenis' thought and works.

 Lluís Brines' research about Francesc Eiximenis began with his doctoral dissertation, after getting his degree in Law in the University of Valencia.
 This task took him 4 years (1998–2002).
 The original title of this dissertation was La filosofia política i jurídica de Francesc Eiximenis (Francesc Eiximenis' Political and Legal Philosophy).
 It analyzes Francesc Eiximenis' works and thought from a social, political, economic and only in some respect, in spite of the title, legal point of view.
 It deals specially with the theological Franciscan thought and its presence in Eiximenis' work.
 It deals as well with eschatological matters and prophetism.
 This doctoral dissertation was published, with some additions, in 2004, now with the title of La Filosofia Social i Política de Francesc Eiximenis (Francesc Eiximenis' Social and Political Philosophy).

 It was reprinted in the review Estudios Franciscanos (Franciscan Studies) between 2006 and 2007 (with an enlargement of a short biography of Francesc Eiximenis).

 Later Brines wrote in 2009, owing to a grant that was given by the Acadèmia Valenciana de la Llengua (Valencian Language Academy) a Biografia documentada de Francesc Eiximenis (Francesc Eiximenis' documented biography).
 The book was finally published in 2018.

 In 2009 he worked together with philologist Josep Palomero in an edition with modern language of Francesc Eiximenis' classical book Regiment de la cosa pública (Government of the Republic).

 His latest research on Eiximenis has deepened in the theological aspects of Eiximenis' thought, and the result of it is the article Tendències de pensament franciscà en Francesc Eiximenis (Tendencies of Franciscan thought in Francesc Eiximenis), which was published in the EF in 2014.